BestCurvFit software at an affordable price $19.99

 US$ $19.99 $19.99

 BestCurvFit includes an internal library of mathematical models for analyzing enzyme kinetics.
-The library includes 46 models for evaluating chemical or drug inhibition, partial inhibition, and hyperbolic inhibition, among others.
-Substrate inhibition models using Baici's Hyperbolic Substrate Inhibition equations and his tight binding models are included.
-BestCurvFit also contains an ODE solver for six enzyme kinetic systems of differential equations (Michaelis-Menten, Competitive inhibition, Slow-binding inhibition, Covalent-binding inhibition, Suicide substrate, Drug-receptor binding inhibition) .
-In addition, a new seventh ODE solver for the General Modifier Model of Botts-Morales has been added.
+The library includes 46 models for evaluating compound or drug inhibition, partial inhibition, and hyperbolic inhibition, among others.
+Substrate inhibition models using Baici's Hyperbolic Substrate Inhibition equations and his tight binding models are also included.
+In addition, BestCurvFit contains an ODE solver for several enzyme kinetic systems of differential equations (Michaelis-Menten, Competitive inhibition, Slow-binding inhibition, Covalent-binding inhibition, Suicide substrate, Drug-receptor binding inhibition, and the Botts-Morales General Modifier model) .